 “Gold Award” at NeoCon 2015 – top marks for Wilkhahn’s new office chair IN at North America’s leading contract furniture show.

 NeoCon in Chicago seems to guarantee success for German furniture manufacturer Wilkhahn.
-When it premiered five years ago, office chair ON garnered the “Best of Competition” accolade.
-2015, office chair IN was presented for the first time and won the “Gold Award” in the “Seating: Ergonomic Desk/Task” category.
+When it premiered five years ago, garnered the “Best of Competition” accolade.
+2015, office chair ON was presented for the first time and won the “Gold Award” in the “Seating: Ergonomic Desk/Task” category. office chair IN